 If you own a propane space heater, a vent-free heater or a vent-free fireplace, chances are it has an oxygen depletion sensor (ODS).
-These sensors are added to shut the fuel off if the oxygen level in the air gets too low.
+These sensors are designed to shut the fuel off if the oxygen level in the air gets too low.

 On the surface, this makes sense.
 A lack of oxygen sounds like a bad thing.
 But in order for oxygen levels to get too low, some other gas has to take its place.
 The “other gas” can be carbon dioxide - which is bad – or carbon monoxide – which can kill.

-So when customers ask if an oxygen depletion sensor will protect them around gas space heaters, in virtually every case the answer is, “it isn’t the lack of oxygen that kills, it is the increase in carbon monoxide.
+So when customers ask if an oxygen depletion sensor will protect them around gas space heaters, in virtually every case the answer is, “it isn’t the lack of oxygen that kills, it is the increase in carbon monoxide."

 Where are oxygen depletion sensors used?

 Oxygen depletion sensors (ODS) are used on virtually all modern vent-free heaters and fireplaces.
 The sensor is designed to shut off the fuel if the oxygen level in the room drops from 21% (normal air) to 18.5% oxygen by volume or below.
 The reduction in oxygen triggers a thermocouple which closes the gas valve.
 As a result, the heater is starved of gas and will shut off automatically.

 Beginning in 1980, all ANSI certified vent-free units require an ODS.
 Gas and vent-free heater and fireplace manufacturers are proud of their record of no recorded deaths attributed to lack of oxygen when their heaters were used.